-Chemotherapy treatment includes powerful medicines that attack actively growing cancer cells in a patient’s body.1,2 Chemotherapy is sometimes called “chemo” for short.
+Chemotherapy treatment includes powerful medicines that attack actively growing cancer cells in a patient’s body.
+Chemotherapy is sometimes called “chemo” for short.
 Chemotherapy drugs work by targeting cells that are multiplying rapidly in the body, such as cancer cells.
-Cancer cells absorb the chemotherapy medicine and the medicine can then destroy the cancer cells or stop them from multiplying as quickly as they were.
+Cancer cells absorb the chemotherapy medicine and the medicine can then destroy the cancer cells or stop them from multiplying as quickly as they were.1,2

-How can it be used to treat bladder cancer?
+How can chemotherapy be used to treat bladder cancer?

-Systemic chemotherapy affects cancer cells located in the bladder as well as in different parts of the body, so is most often used to treat patients with advanced bladder cancer.1,2 Bladder cancer typically starts growing in the thin layer of cells that line the bladder, but it can continue to grow into the muscle of the bladder wall and spread beyond the bladder to other parts of the body.
+Systemic chemotherapy affects cancer cells located in the bladder as well as in different parts of the body, so it is most often used to treat patients with advanced bladder cancer.
+Bladder cancer typically starts growing in the thin layer of cells that line the bladder, but it can continue to grow into the muscle of the bladder wall and spread beyond the bladder to other parts of the body.1,2

 What medicines are used in systemic chemotherapy?